 Windows Updates can get stuck due to presence of corrupted update files in SoftwareDistribution Folder located at C:\Windows\SoftwareDistribution .

 This can be corrected by stopping Windows Update Service, deleting everthing in SoftwareDistribution Folder and restarting Windows Update Service.

 1. Right-click on the Start button and click on Command Prompt (Admin).
 In the Command Prompt Window, type net stop wuauserv and press the Enter key.

 Once the command is executed, it will stop Windows Update Service on your computer.

 Note: Do not close the Command Prompt Window, leave it open and move to step 3 below.

-4. In the File Explorer window, navigate to This PC (Or Local Disk (C:)) > Windows Folder.
+2. Next, right-click on the Start button and click on File Explorer.
+In File Explorer window, navigate to This PC (Or Local Disk (C:)) > Windows Folder.

 Note: Just to be on the safe side, copy “SoftwareDistribution” folder to your desktop as a backup

 4. In SoftwareDistribution Folder, select and Delete all Files located in SoftwareDistribution Folder.